 The 2nd most popular Brazilian street food has this name because its form resembles a chicken thigh, which is called coxinha in Portuguese.

 Pastél is by far the most famous Brazilian street food, and it’s perfect when accompanied by sugar cane juice.
+This combination is a must-do in Brazil.
+Seriously.
 The contrast in flavors – sweet juice and savory snack – is unique.

 This flat fried dough can have many different fillings, and however the most common ones are melted cheese and minced meat, you can even find pastéis (the plural form) in sweet flavors too.